3fs-whoami/lab-comprehensife188/README.md

 after clone
-you kan build all from command
+you can build all from command
 $ podman-compose --build -d up